Amazon launches ‘My Mix,’ a personalized shop filled with your favorite things

 More recently, Amazon added a feature called “My Mix,” which is informed by your favoriting activity.
 As you like more items across “Interesting Finds,” Amazon builds you a custom shop with other items it thinks you might like, too.

-These suggestions are better than the Amazon.com homepage recommendations, which are directly tied to your past purchases and browsing history – those have become more of a stale reminder of things you just bought or still need to purchase.
-“My Mix” suggestions are more…well, fun.
+These suggestions are better than the Amazon.com homepage recommendations, which are directly tied to your past purchases and browsing history — those have become more of a stale reminder of things you just bought or still need to purchase.
+“My Mix” suggestions are more… well, fun.

 The personalized shop is found at the beginning of the scrollable bar of category pages on the “Interesting Finds” site, and has a little red notification dot beside it when there are new items in your shop.